jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 # Blue/Green Deployment Testing

+???- info "Version"
+	Created Sept/2025
+	Updated 12/06/2025

-The goals of the process presented in this note are to:
+The goals of the process presented in this note are:

-1. Reduce the impact on continuously running Flink statements: do not redeploy them when not necessary
+1. Reduce the impact on continuously running Flink statements: do not redeploy statements when not necessary
 1. Reduce the cost of dual environments (Kafka clusters, connectors), and running parallel logic
 1. Simplify the overall deployment of Flink statements, and authorize quicker deployment time
 1. Avoid redeploying stateful processing with big state to construct when not necessary
+1. Take into account the modified file in git/branch as candidates for deployment

 ## Context

-In a classical blue-green deployment, for ETL jobs, the CI/CD process updates everything and once the batch is done, the consumer of the data products, switches to new content.
+In a classical blue-green deployment, for ETL jobs, the CI/CD process updates everything and once the batch is done, the consumer of the data products, switches to the new content.
 The following figure illustrates this approach at a high level:

 <figure markdown="span">
 ![](./images/bg_current.drawio.png)